eeeps/conditional-classes/README.md

 ## Requirements

-`conditional-classes.js` requires [ResizeObserver](https://github.com/WICG/ResizeObserver), which is currently only implemented behind a flag in Chrome.
-Luckily, there’s an excellent [polyfill](https://github.com/que-etc/resize-observer-polyfill).
+`conditional-classes.js` requires [ResizeObserver](https://github.com/WICG/ResizeObserver).
+ResizeObserver is shipping in Blink and coming soon to Firefox and Safari; in the meantime there’s an excellent [polyfill](https://github.com/que-etc/resize-observer-polyfill).

 ## Usage